Paul Gottfried’s Leo Strauss & the Conservative Movement in AmericaGreg Johnson

 There are three areas in which I do not think Gottfried does Strauss justice.

 Second, Gottfried is dismissive of the idea that Strauss’s engagement with Nietzsche, Heidegger, and Schmitt—and his evident knowledge of the broader Conservative Revolutionary milieu—indicates a real sympathy with far-Right identitarian politics.
 Simply repeating Strauss’s praise of liberal democracy cannot settle this question.
 The fact that Gottfried has written a fine book on Carl Schmitt proves that he is certainly competent to inquire further.
-(See my ongoing series on “Leo Strauss, the Conservative Revolution, and National Socialism,” Part 1, Part 2.)
+(See my series on “Leo Strauss, the Conservative Revolution, and National Socialism,” Part 1, Part 2, Part 3.)